ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 Invoke AutoTune with Position Hold
 ==================================

-In Copter-3.5 (and higher) AutoTune performs a weak position hold if invoked from Loiter or PosHold flight modes (as opposed to AltHold).
+In Copter-3.5 (and higher) AutoTune performs a weak position hold if invoked from Loiter or PosHold flight modes (as opposed to AltHold) while doing an autotune.

    .. image:: ../images/autotune_from_loiter.png
        :target: ../_images/autotune_from_loiter.png